qualcomm-linux/meta-qcom-qim-product-sdk/README.md

-# Welcome to the Qualcomm Intelligent Multimedia Product SDK (QIMP SDK)
+# Welcome to the Qualcomm Intelligent Multimedia SDK (QIM SDK)

 In this documentation, you will learn:

-- What is the Qualcomm Intelligent Multimedia Product SDK
+- What is the Qualcomm Intelligent Multimedia SDK
-- How to sync and build the Qualcomm Intelligent Multimedia Product SDK
+- How to sync and build the Qualcomm Intelligent Multimedia SDK
-- How to install and uninstall the Qualcomm Intelligent Multimedia Product SDK
+- How to install and uninstall the Qualcomm Intelligent Multimedia SDK

 Let's get started!

-# What is the Qualcomm Intelligent Multimedia Product SDK
+# What is the Qualcomm Intelligent Multimedia SDK

-The Qualcomm Intelligent Multimedia Product SDK is a Product SDK across Internet of Things (IOT) segments encompassing QIM SDK, TF-lite SDK, SNPE SDK and QNN SDK enabling seamless multimedia and AI/ML application deployment.
-This SDK utilizes GStreamer, an open-source multimedia framework and exposes easy APIs and plugins in both multimedia and AI/ML domain.
+The Qualcomm® Intelligent Multimedia SDK (IM SDK) provides Qualcomm hardware-accelerated GStreamer-based plugins for optimized application development and includes reference applications that can be used to develop various use cases.
+Additionally, Qualcomm packages compatible versions of AI SDKs, namely, Qualcomm® Neural Processing SDK, Qualcomm® AI Engine direct SDK, and Lite Runtime or LiteRT (formerly known as TensorFlow Lite).

-The Qualcomm Intelligent Multimedia Product SDK provides advanced features as below:
+The Qualcomm Intelligent Multimedia SDK provides advanced features as below:

 - APIs and tools for multimedia/AI application development.
+- Sample application .
 - Add your own application recipes based on QIMSDK for multimedia development and use AI acceleration using TFLITE-SDK/QNN/SNPE SDKs.
 - Standalone compilation based on Yocto Project.

-The Qualcomm Intelligent Multimedia Product SDK consist of :
+The Qualcomm Intelligent Multimedia SDK consist of :

 - recipes: has recipes to build individual qimsdk/tflite/qnn/snpe packages
 - packagegroups: has qimsdk/tflite/qnn/snpe packagegroups